bgoucher16/SNHU-CS499/README.md

 **Software Engineering and Design**

-Link to full write up <a href="https://github.com/bgoucher16/SNHU-CS499/tree/main/CS%20499%20Software%20Engineering%20and%20Design"> Click here </a>
+Link to source code <a href="https://github.com/bgoucher16/SNHU-CS499/tree/main/CS%20499%20Software%20Engineering%20and%20Design"> Click here </a>

 This project started as my final project from Software Reverse Engineering where we took a binary file, converted it into assembly, then created a C++ application based on that assembly code.
 The main function of this file was for a user to sign in with very little authentication and then be able to type in a number like 1 where they would then be able to view all clients and then 2 to change there service from either Retirement or Brokerage.